 pipeline compressor stations.

-(General 19) Measures to prevent fauna being harmed from entrapment must be implemented during the construction and operation of well infrastructure, dams, and pipeline trenches.
+(General 19) Measures to prevent fauna being harmed from entrapment must be implemented during the construction, operation, and decommissioning of well infrastructure, dams, pipelines, and pipeline trenches.

 Erosion and sediment control

 (General 20) For activities involving significant disturbance to land, control measures that are commensurate to the site-specific risk of erosion, and risk of sediment release to waters must be implemented to: